OpenTermsArchive/opentermsarchive.org/content/publications/a-framework-for-classifying-platform-policy-update-disclosures/index.md

 **LinkedIn**

-**LinkedIn Terms of Service and Privacy Policy: Data sharing with Microsoft**
+**LinkedIn terms of service and privacy policy: data sharing with Microsoft**
 Effective on Nov 3, 2025
 [https://www.linkedin.com/help/linkedin/answer/a8059228](https://www.linkedin.com/help/linkedin/answer/a8059228)
 Announced on Sept 28, 2025